VPN Compliance with Apple's New Privacy Rules

 Any developer who has submitted an update to their app since the labels were introduced has been required to provide the necessary information to display them as part of the approval process.

-We identified the 20 top apps shown by Apple in its App Store results for generic VPN searches in each of the US, UK, Australia and Canada locales.
-We analyzed the resulting 49 unique apps to determine the accuracy of their privacy labels.
+We identified the 20 top VPNs shown by Apple in its App Store results for generic VPN searches in each of the US, UK, Australia and Canada locales.
+We analyzed the resulting 49 unique VPN apps to determine the accuracy of their privacy labels.